Junk Silver Coins for sale

 Because a “bag” ($1000 face) contains approximately 715 ounces of silver, it tracks the spot price of silver.
 If silver goes up ten cents, a bag of US silver coins rises $70 or so; however, when junk silver coins are in short supply their premiums can increase.

 Why Buy US 90% Silver Coins?

->

-> Although many investors buy junk silver coins as bullion investments, other investors buy junk US silver coins for “survival purposes.”
+Although many investors buy junk silver coins as bullion investments, other investors buy junk US silver coins for “survival purposes.”
 These buyers fear the worst for the dollar, that it will be printed until it becomes worthless.
-If this “worst-case scenario” were to become reality, then US silver coins would be used the purpose they were originally minted: as money.
+If this “worst-case scenario” were to become reality, US silver coins would be used for the purpose they were originally minted: as money.

->

-> CMIGS hopes that Americans never see the day that their once proud dollar becomes worthless.
+CMIGS hopes that Americans never see the day that their once proud dollar becomes worthless.
 Yet, we are aware that the history of paper currencies is that they are printed until they become worthless.
 (Actually, today 98% of the US money supply, dollars in circulation and available to be spent, are not “printed” dollars but are digital or electronic dollars.)

 Although pre-’65 silver coins would be ideal for survival purposes, when junk silver coins sell at premiums near the premiums on 100-oz silver bars and 1-oz silver rounds, junk silver coins hold greater upside price potential than .999 fine silver bullion products because at times, and especially during rising precious metals markets, circulated 90% US junk silver coins pick up huge premiums as the supply of junk silver coins is limited.